FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 • Can you provide 2-3 years of audited accounts?

 Not all contracts will require you to have all of the above, but it will help.
-You can find further information about these requirements and getting started in our article: ‘How to best prepare to win a tender?
+You can find further information about these requirements and getting started in our article: ‘Planning your winning tender submission’

 Yes, but you should check you meet the requirements first.
 Each tender will specify what is required of a supplier within the notice documentation.

-It is worth doing a Go/No Go assessment to see if you ‘should’ bid for a tender – you can find a sample assessment in our post ‘How to best prepare to win a tender’.
+It is worth doing a Go/No Go assessment to see if you ‘should’ bid for a tender – you can find a sample assessment in our post ‘The Go/No-go assessment – When to bid for a tender’.

 Yes.
 Any organisation that can meet the requirements stated within the tender notice can bid for the work.